chulminy/AE_ENVE_GEOE_121/doc/Q2_Feedback_Answer.md

 * **Remember that the quiz problems are designed on the assumption that you complete homework and tutorial problems.**
 * You must read all announcements in LEARN.
 This is the only way we can communicate in an online environment.
 If they are unclear, please ask us!
 * To get prepared for the quizzes, you are able to solve all tutorial and homework assignments following [the study guideline](https://github.com/chulminy/AE_ENVE_GEOE_121#tutorial).
+* We already have posted model solution videos for tutorial problems however, some students want to see how our teaching team actually solve those questions and interact with us, such as identifying programming logic and learning debugging process.
+To accommodate this request, if students let our teaching team tutorial problems in advance, we will show how to solve them during live help session.

 ## Comments & Answers
 ### Fail to reschedule the quiz #2 date